-We've put together a guide to help you better understand eCommerce merchant accounts, account tracking, and accounting software options.
+We've put together a guide to help you better understand eCommerce merchant accounts, account tracking, and accounting and payment processing software options.

 eCommerce Merchant Account

-An eCommerce merchant account is an account that allows businesses to accept online payments.
+An eCommerce merchant account is an account that allows businesses to accept payments online.
 If you're starting an eCommerce business, this is a necessity for a few reasons.

 Here's why you need one: